Skip to main content

 Medications & Supplements + English

-• Kaolin/pectin is given by mouth and is used off label to treat diarrhea and certain toxicities.
-Use as directed by your veterinarian.
-Side effects are uncommon, but constipation is possible (rarely).
-Do not use in pets that are allergic to it, or to control severe diarrhea or diarrhea that is caused by an infection.
-Do not use the combination product that includes bismuth subsalicylate in cats.
+• Imipramine is given by mouth or injection and is used off label to treat behavior disorders, sudden loss of muscle tone, urinary incontinence, cancer pain, and other conditions.
+Give as directed by your veterinarian.
+Common side effects include sleepiness, dry mouth, and constipation.
+Do not use in pets that are allergic to it or other tricyclic antidepressants, pets currently using MAOIs, or pets that are pregnant or nursing.
 If a negative reaction occurs, please call your veterinary office.